Distributed Koopman Operator Learning from Sequential Observations: Preliminaries and Problem Statement

 We then collect \( N \) data samples \( \{x_k, f(x_k)\}_{k=1}^N \) and define the data matrices

-To facilitate computation, the Extended Dynamic Mode Decomposition (EDMD) method~\citet{williams2015data} projects the action of \( \mathcal{K} \) onto the span of the selected observables.
+To facilitate computation, the EDMD method~\citep{williams2015data} projects the action of \( \mathcal{K} \) onto the span of the selected observables.
 This results in a matrix \( K \in \mathbb{R}^{n \times n} \) that approximates the Koopman operator over the chosen feature space and governs the evolution of lifted states in the observable space.
 Hence, the finite-dimensional approximation of the Koopman operator \( \mathcal{K} \) via EDMD seeks a matrix \( K \in \mathbb{R}^{n \times n} \) that best satisfies

 This leads to the following least-squares optimization using the Frobenius norm:

 In a distributed setting, each agent \( i \in \{1, \ldots, p\} \) collects its own segment of the system observations, resulting in local data matrices \( Y_i \in \mathbb{R}^{n \times m_i} \) and \( X_i \in \mathbb{R}^{n \times m_i} \), where \( m_i \) denotes the number of temporal snapshots available to agent \( i \).
 These data blocks represent lifted observables evaluated at the agent's local state transitions.
 Such partitioning naturally arises in sequential observation frameworks, where agents take turns sensing the system over time, or when access to data is constrained by communication, privacy, or coverage limitations.
 To construct a distributed Koopman approximation, the locally collected data are aggregated to form the global matrices